corybuecker/corybuecker.com/content/004-automating-cloud-run-deploy-from-github-actions-part-one.md

 ---
 title: Automating a Cloud Run deploy from Github Actions, part 1
 published: 2019-12-19T09:00:00Z
-revised: 2019-12-22T17:35:22Z
+revised: 2019-12-27T13:54:13Z
 draft: false
-preview: Use Github Actions to automate the building and deployment of each change to a repository.
-This requires a little extra work to setup permissions for Github Actions to access Google's Container Registry and Cloud Run service.
+preview: In a previous post, I [setup up a Cloud Run service to host a static site](post/2019-12-08-how-to-run-a-static-site-in-google-cloud-run) with an NGINX-based Docker image.
+Github hosts the underlying Next.js project.
+Github Actions can automate building and deploying each change to the repository.
+This requires a little extra work to setup permissions to for Google's Container Registry and Cloud Run services.
 ---

-In a previous post, I [setup up a Cloud Run service to host a static site](post/2019-12-08-how-to-run-a-static-site-in-google-cloud-run) with an NGINX image.
-Because the underlying Next.js project is hosted in Github, I can use Github Actions to automate the building and deployment of each change to the repository.
-This requires a little extra work to setup permissions for Github Actions to access Google's Container Registry and Cloud Run service.
+In a previous post, I [setup up a Cloud Run service to host a static site](post/2019-12-08-how-to-run-a-static-site-in-google-cloud-run) with an NGINX-based Docker image.

+Github hosts the underlying Next.js project.
+Github Actions can automate building and deploying each change to the repository.
+This requires a little extra work to setup permissions to for Google's Container Registry and Cloud Run services.

 ## Initialize Container Registry storage

-In order to avoid assigning a Storage Admin or bucket creation permission to the service account, I first pushed a single image to Container Registry to ensure the Cloud Storage bucket exists.
+Push a simple image to Container Registry to create the Cloud Storage bucket.
+This avoids assignment of bucket administration permissions to the service account.

     gcloud auth configure-docker
     docker pull hello-world